yegor256/blog/_articles/sociotech.md

+An ability to hack algorithms and make data structures optimal was a virtue of programmers a few decades ago; now the reality is different and their ability to communicate, learn, and work remotely is more important.

 In the 70s of the last century, when Microsoft and Apple were founded, programming was an art, which only a limited group of dedicated enthusiasts really knew how to do right.
 CPUs were rather slow,